Raghvanpareek/Story/README.md

-learning github and its features
+ github understanding and its features